BoreaRL: A Multi-Objective Reinforcement Learning Environment for Climate-Adaptive Boreal Forest Management: Introduction

 Afforestation has emerged as an important nature-based climate solution \citep{Drever2021}, with the potential to sequester substantial atmospheric carbon while providing co-benefits for biodiversity and ecosystem services.
 In boreal regions specifically, afforestation strategies can play a dual role in climate mitigation: directly removing carbon dioxide from the atmosphere through enhanced vegetation growth, and indirectly protecting vast soil carbon stores by preventing permafrost thaw \citep{Heijmans2022, Stuenzi2021}.
 The unique characteristics of boreal ecosystems: their extensive permafrost coverage, extreme seasonal variability, and dominance by coniferous and deciduous species with contrasting biogeophysical properties, make them particularly promising targets for strategic afforestation efforts that can optimize for multiple objectives.

 In the context of afforestation, a complex trade-off exists between maximizing carbon sequestration and maintaining permafrost stability through the surface energy balance, which is strongly modulated by forest structure through multiple interconnected pathways \citep{Dsouza2025}.
 Dense coniferous forests excel at carbon uptake due to their year-round photosynthetic activity, but their dark evergreen canopies have low albedo, absorbing more solar radiation during the growing season while intercepting winter snowfall.
 This creates competing effects: reduced ground snowpack allows cold winter air to penetrate the soil (benefiting permafrost), but large summer energy gains can overwhelm these winter benefits \citep{Heijmans2022}.
-In contrast, deciduous forests allow deep snowpack formation that insulates the soil (potentially accelerating thaw), yet their higher albedo when leafless significantly reduces energy absorption during critical spring periods \citep{Heijmans2022}.
+In contrast, deciduous forests allow deep snowpack formation that insulates the soil (potentially accelerating thaw), yet their higher albedo when leafless reduces energy absorption during spring periods \citep{Heijmans2022}.
 These counteracting biogeophysical effects create a complex optimization landscape where the ideal management strategy depends on interactions between climate, species composition, stand density, and management timing, and the relative weighting of carbon versus permafrost objectives \citep{Bonan2008}.

 Developing prescriptive strategies for this multi-objective problem requires tools that can discover optimal policies and not just predict outcomes.
-Reinforcement learning (RL) is uniquely suited to this challenge because it learns sequential decision-making policies through trial-and-error interaction with complex environments \citep{Sutton1998}, handling the long-term consequences and delayed multi-decadal rewards inherent in forest management.
+Reinforcement learning (RL) is uniquely suited to this challenge because it learns sequential policies through trial-and-error interaction with complex environments \citep{Sutton1998}, handling the long-term consequences and delayed multi-decadal rewards inherent in forest management.
+Agents must navigate a non-convex landscape of conflicting objectives (carbon vs. thaw), generalize across diverse stochastic site conditions, and solve a challenging long-horizon credit assignment problem where early management decisions determine permafrost outcomes decades later.
 Moreover, the inherently multi-objective nature of forest management, where carbon sequestration, permafrost preservation, and potentially other goals like biodiversity or economic returns must be simultaneously optimized, makes this an ideal application domain for Multi-Objective Reinforcement Learning (MORL) \citep{Roijers2013, Liu2014}.